corrode/corrode.github.io/content/blog/immutability/index.md

 lazy evaluation has many advantages, its main drawback is that [memory usage becomes hard to predict](https://wiki.haskell.org/Lazy_evaluation).

-Rust does not have lazy evaluation (in part because of Rust's focus on predictable runtime behavior), so we can't rely on the same optimizations.
+## Rust's Pragmatic Approach To Mutability

-Instead, using `mut` in this context is acceptable, because it offers a pragmatic trade-off between performance and readability.
+Rust does not have lazy evaluation, in part due to its focus on predictable runtime behavior and its commitment to zero-cost abstractions.
+Thus, we can't rely on the same optimizations as in languages that support lazy evaluation.

-We mutate the original `Mailbox`, while still avoiding the `total_word_count` field from the original code.
+Instead, many Rust developers would probably opt for a mutable approach in this case.

 ```rust
 pub struct Mailbox {